 Second, many employees contribute to an HSA through payroll, and some employers even contribute to their employees’ HSAs.
 Other employees contribute directly to the account after they get paid; their contributions don’t go through payroll.
 There are different paper trails for those different contribution methods, and they show up differently on your tax documents.
 But at the end of the day, they have the same effect on your tax bill.
 Why do you need to know there are differences?
 You need to be sure you’re not contributing more than the IRS limitations, so you need to add up those employee and employer contributions that were made in 2019 to see if you have any room to contribute any more money to the account in 2020 for tax year 2019.

 Other Financial Planning Opportunities

-When you’re considering contributing to an IRA or HSA for the previous year, it’s important to run things by a qualified tax professional like an accountant.
-Accountants can look at all of the rules and restrictions to help you determine whether you can even contribute in the first place, and if you can, help you understand how much (if anything) you’d actually be able to save in taxes by doing so.
+When you’re considering contributions for the previous year to manage your tax bill, it’s important to run things by a qualified tax professional.
+Accountants can look at all of the rules and restrictions to help you determine whether you can contribute in the first place.
+And if you can, they help you understand how much (if anything) you’d actually be able to save in taxes by doing so.
 They might also identify other tax-savings opportunities.

-I’d also recommend talking to a fee-only financial planner, like the planners here at Flagstone, to see how these decisions affect the big picture.
-Even if you have the ability to do take advantage of these opportunities, it doesn’t necessarily mean it’s in your best interest to do so.
+I’d also recommend talking to a fee-only financial planner.
+Planners like the ones here at Flagstone can help you see how these decisions affect the big picture.
+Just because you can take advantage of these opportunities doesn’t mean you should.
+Doing so might not be in your best interest.
 As fiduciaries, we try to figure out if these strategies are, indeed, in your best interest.
 That said, don’t let analysis paralysis get in your way of making a decision.
 Not making a decision is effectively a decision to do nothing.
-Doing nothing is great way to spend a snow day in Nebraska, but when it comes to your finances, be intentional about your decisions.
+Doing nothing is great way to spend a snow day in Nebraska.
+But when it comes to your finances, be intentional about your decisions.